The coronavirus pandemic has reminded all of us to regularly clean the surfaces inside our homes.

 Clean the gear shift or gear selector often to stay on the road to better health.
 If you’re concerned about COVID-19, check out “This Is the Best Way to Kill Coronavirus in Your Car.”

-2. Your handbag
+2. Your handbag or backpack

 Gerba’s research found that the bottoms of personal bags pick up filth after being set on the floor, ground or other surfaces.
 Wipe yours down often with a microfiber cloth or use a disinfectant spray or wipe made for soft surfaces.
 And don’t forget to clean out the inside of your bag as well.